 - save an employer £8000 worth of development skills training

-Find out more about reserve service and what benefits it can bring to your organisation in the employer support measures: key facts chapter.
+Find out more about reserve service and what benefits it can bring to your organisation in the Reservist Employer Toolkit.

 Are you in the NHS?
 We are recruiting medics.

-For information about opportunities in equipment and support see Working for (DE&S)
+For information about opportunities in Defence Equipment and Support (DE&S) visit Working for (DE&S).